Temple, Henry John

 |Place||London, England, 51n30, 0w10|

 |Astrology data||28°02' 16°37 Asc.
 18°02'|

 British politician, Secretary of War October 1809 and Secretary of State for Foreign Affairs November 1830.
 With a title of Lord Palmerston, he held great influence during his era.
 Temple came from a highly reactionary Tory background, his dad opposed the French revolution and loathed social change, so he grew naturally into one of the most cynical arch enemies of liberal thought in England.

 Temple's resignation was forced in December 1851 when he supported Napoleon.
 However, a year later, Queen Victoria made him Home Secretary and then Prime Minister in 1855.
 Nationalistic, insensitive and penurious, he despised and feared the American democracy as being deeply threatening.

 Temple caught a fever 10/12/1865 and died within the week, 10/18/1865, London.

 - associate relationship with Napoléon III (born 20 April 1808)

-- associate relationship with Victoria, Queen of England (born 24 May 1819)
+- associate relationship with Victoria, Queen of the United Kingdom (born 24 May 1819)

 - Work : Fired/Laid off/Quit 1851 (Forced into resignation)